-- (10 points) A university database contains records of all currently enrolled students in the following format: <student name, year of birth>.
-You are asked to group the set of students by birth year.
+- (8 points) A university database contains records of all currently enrolled students in the following format: <student name, year of birth>.
+You are asked to group the set of students by their birth year.
 There are two ways to solve this problem. - Solution A: Treat the problem as a problem of finding equivalence classes, defined by the relation: two students belong to the same class if they are born in the same year.
 Therefore, you can use the union-find data structure to compute equivalence classes. - Solution B: Treat the problem as a problem of sorting.
 Sort all the records by their year.
-You can use any sorting algorithm of your choice, whichever is best in this case.
+You can use any sorting algorithm of your choice, whichever works out best in this case.
 You are also allowed to make "reasonable" assumptions about the input but state it explicitly.

-Write a pseudocode for each of the above solutions and state which is better in terms of performance?
+Write a short pseudocode for each of the above solutions and state which is better in terms of performance?
 Justify.

-- 2. (6 points) As shown in Figure 7.2, the default implementation of insertion sort loops through an input array of size n.
-At any iteration i, it carries out these two steps: - (i) Sequentially search for the proper place to insert array element A[i] in the already sorted array prefix $A[1 \dots i - 1]$; and iii) Quick sort with median-of-three pivot selection scheme (Figures 7.14, 7.15, 7.16)

-(ii) Insert A[i] in that position after right-shifting all elements until A[i-1] by one position.
-Suppose the sequential search in step (i) is replaced by a binary search.
+- 2. (5 points) As shown in Figure 7.2, the default implementation of insertion sort loops through an input array of size n.
+At any iteration i, it carries out these two steps: - (i) Sequentially search for the proper place to insert array element A[i] in the already sorted array prefix A[1...i 1]; and - (ii) Insert A[i] in that position after right-shifting all elements until A[i-1] by one position.
+Suppose the sequential search in step (i) is replaced with binary search.
 Is this modified implementation necessarily an improvement over the default implementation?
-Explain from the perspectives of both the worst-case complexity and on what you would expect in practice.

-- 3. (12 points) If an input array of size n happens to be in reverse sorted order, then how much time will each of the following sorting algorithms take to sort it?

-- i) Insertion sort (Figure 7.2)
+Explain from the perspectives of both the worst-case complexity and on what you would expect in practice. - 3.
+(12 points) If an input array of size n happens to be in reverse sorted order, then how much time will each of the following sorting algorithms take to sort it? - i) Insertion sort (Figure 7.2)

-- ii) Merge sort (Figures 7.11, 7.12)